On This Page

 If you or a loved one served, lived, or worked on Marine Corps Base Camp Lejeune, you may be entitled to compensation.
 President Biden recently signed a law to allow Marines, families, and civilians who served, lived, or worked at Camp Lejeune between 1953 and 1987 to recover compensation for injuries and illnesses.

-Simply fill out a contact form or call our law firm to start your claim and receive a Free Case Consultation.
-Our attorneys are available 24/7, nights and weekends to evaluate your Camp Lejeune claim.
+Simply fill out a contact form or call the Camp Lejeune lawsuit lawyers at TJH Law to start your claim and receive a Free Case Consultation.
+Our Camp Lejeune lawsuit attorneys are available 24/7, nights and weekends to evaluate your Camp Lejeune claim.

 Se habla español.

-If you or a loved one suffered illness or injury from contaminated water at Marine Corps Base Camp Lejeune, speak with one of our mass tort lawyers today and receive your free case review.
+If you or a loved one suffered illness or injury from contaminated water at Marine Corps Base Camp Lejeune, speak with one of our Camp Lejeune mass tort lawsuit lawyers today and receive your free case review.